lawrennd/old_talks/_ml/includes/linear-regression-direct-solution.md

 \notes{The model linear regression model we have described is still the same as the one we fitted above with a coordinate ascent algorithm.
 We have only played with the notation to obtain the same model in a matrix and vector notation.
 However, we will now fit this model with a different algorithm, one that is much faster.
 It is such a widely used algorithm that from the end user's perspective it doesn't even look like an algorithm, it just appears to be a single operation (or function).
 However, underneath the computer calls an algorithm to find the solution.
 Further, the algorithm we obtain is very widely used, and because of this it turns out to be highly optimised.}

 \notes{Once again we are going to try and find the stationary points of our objective by finding the *stationary points*.
 However, the stationary points of a multivariate function, are a little bit more complext to find.
 Once again we need to find the point at which the derivative is zero, but now we need to use  *multivariate calculus* to find it.
 This involves learning a few additional rules of differentiation (that allow you to do the derivatives of a function with respect to  vector), but in the end it makes things quite a bit easier.
-We define vectorial derivatives as follows,
+We define vectorial derivatives as follows,}
 $$
 \frac{\text{d}\errorFunction(\mappingVector)}{\text{d}\mappingVector} =
 \begin{bmatrix}\frac{\text{d}\errorFunction(\mappingVector)}{\text{d}\mappingScalar_1}\\\frac{\text{d}\errorFunction(\mappingVector)}{\text{d}\mappingScalar_2}\end{bmatrix}.
 $$
-where $\frac{\text{d}\errorFunction(\mappingVector)}{\text{d}\mappingScalar_1}$ is the [partial derivative](http://en.wikipedia.org/wiki/Partial_derivative) of the error function with respect to $\mappingScalar_1$.}
+\notes{where $\frac{\text{d}\errorFunction(\mappingVector)}{\text{d}\mappingScalar_1}$ is the [partial derivative](http://en.wikipedia.org/wiki/Partial_derivative) of the error function with respect to $\mappingScalar_1$.}

 \notes{Differentiation through multiplications and additions is relatively straightforward, and since linear algebra is just multiplication and addition, then its rules of diffentiation are quite straightforward too, but slightly more complex than regular derivatives. }